 - 1. In the Manager, select the Unix | Basic configuration data | Target system types category. - 2.
-Select Unix in the result list. - 3.
+In the result list, select the Unix target system type. - 3.
 Select the Configure tables for publishing task. - 4.
 Select the assignment tables that you want to set up for single provisioning.
-Multi-select is possible. - This option can only be enabled for assignment tables that have a base table with XDateSubItem or CCC\XDateSubItem column. - Assignment tables that are grouped together in a virtual schema property in the mapping must be marked identically. - 5.
+Multi-select is possible. - This option can only be enabled for assignment tables that have a base table with an XDateSubItem column. - Assignment tables that are grouped together in a virtual schema property in the mapping must be marked identically. - 5.
 Click Merge mode. - 6.
 Save the changes.